taikedz/dedupe/Implementation_notes.md

     * registerd on `ON_ENCOUNTER_DIR`, causing the handling of a directory.
 This is the default and initial behaviour for all directories
     * Cause processing to occur on the directory

-* `SimpleRepositoryCheck`
+* `ProjectNameCheck`
     * registered to `ON_ENTER_DIR`, which is the first event on descending into a directory
-    * if a configured named directory is found at top level, immediately raises a `StateControlException` to prevent tinkering with internals of a source control repository
+    * if a configured named directory or file is found at top level, immediately raises a `StateControlException` to prevent tinkering with internals of a project directory - e.g. source control, PhotoShop, Kdenlive, etc

 * `IgnoreCheck`
     * registered on `ON_ENCOUNTER_FILE`, `ON_ENCOUNTER_DIR`, to check if a file or folder should be ignored